 - Finally, the best logos are timeless!
 We don’t mean that a great logo is never redesigned.
 Nike’s Swoosh, the Pepsi Globe, Coca-Cola’s logo… they all go through periodic redesigns to keep them fresh and modern.
 They are still identifiable enough, however, that consumers still associate all that stored information in their brains with the fresh take on an old logo.

 Not sure how your logo stacks up or just need a trained eye to take a look?
-Contact me for a free complete audit of your logo and brand identity.
+Contact us for a free complete audit of your logo and brand identity.